ryandkerr/set-roulette-data/README.md

 tournaments.

 ## Tournament Results Scraper
-This scrapes the HTML of the provided tournament results page and saves the raw files to `./data/raw/<TOURNAMENT_ID>/standings`.
-Then save the html files of all decklists in the tournament to `./data/raw/<TOURNAMENT_ID>/decklists`
+This script scrapes the HTML of the provided tournament results page and saves the raw files to `./data/raw/<TOURNAMENT_ID>/standings`.
+It then saves the html files of all decklists in the tournament to `./data/raw/<TOURNAMENT_ID>/decklists`

 Usage: